-50 See Knieriemen v.
-Bache Halsey Stuart Shields Inc, 74 A.D.2d 290, 427 N.Y.S.2d 10 (App.
-Div.
-1st Dep't 1980), overruled on other grounds, Rescildo v.
-RH Macy's, 187 A.D.2d 112, 594 N.Y.S.2d 139 (App.
-Div.
-1st Dep't 1993). ^{51 26} F.3d 304, 309-10 (2d Cir.
-1994). there is no conflict, there will be no need to perform a choice-of-law analysis.
-If a conflict is found, a court will apply the conflict-of-laws principles of the jurisdiction where the court is located.
+55 See Knieriemen v.
+Bache Halsey Stuart Shields Inc, 74 AD2d 290, 427 NYS2d 10 (App Div 1st Dep't 1980), overruled on other grounds, Rescildo v.
+RH Macy's, 187 AD2d 112, 594 NYS2d 139 (App Div 1st Dep't 1993). ^{56 26} F3d 304, 309-10 (2d Cir 1994).

+court will apply the conflict-of-laws principles of the jurisdiction where the court is located.
 Several different governing principles have been applied to fraud claims in this situation.
-Currently, the majority view is that the law to be applied is the law of the jurisdiction with the most significant relationship to the fraud claim, as determined by analysis of all the facts and circumstances surrounding the case.52 In this analysis, 'the significant contacts are, almost exclusively, the parties' domiciles and the locus of the tort'.53 ii Collection of evidence in support of proceedings abroad US federal district courts have the power to order discovery for use in a foreign legal proceeding.54 The district court must find that (1) the party from whom discovery is sought can be found in the district where the application is made; (2) the discovery will be used in a proceeding before a foreign or international tribunal; and (3) the party applying for discovery is an interested person in the foreign proceeding.55 A person is 'found' wherever (1) he or she maintains a residence, even if only temporary or part-time; or (2) wherever he or she is personally served with the discovery requests.
-Entities are 'found' wherever they maintain corporate headquarters or conduct continuous activities.56 Proceedings 'before a foreign or international tribunal' include proceedings in foreign courts, as well as administrative proceedings and government investigations.57 The proceeding must be within reasonable contemplation but is not required to be 'pending' or 'imminent'.58 There is some dispute whether a private foreign arbitration qualifies as a proceeding for which discovery may be ordered.
-Recently, it was settled that Section 1782 authorises discovery for use in a foreign criminal investigation conducted by a foreign investigating magistrate.59 The discovery was requested for use in a Swiss criminal investigation, which the court found to be 'exactly the type of proceeding' that Section 1782 was intended to reach.60 The final requirement of an 'interested person' is a term of art that includes litigants, investigating magistrates, administrative and arbitral tribunals, quasi-judicial agencies, as well as conventional civil, commercial, criminal and administrative courts.61 52 Restatement (Second) of the Law of Conflicts, Section 148.
-53 AroChem Int'l Inc v.
-Buirkle, 968 F.2d 266, 270 (2d Cir.
-1992). ^{54 28} USC Section 1782.
+Currently, the majority view is that the law to be applied is the law of the jurisdiction with the most significant relationship to the fraud claim, as determined by analysis of all the facts and circumstances surrounding the case.57 In this analysis, 'the significant contacts are, almost exclusively, the parties' domiciles and the locus of the tort'.58 ii Collection of evidence in support of proceedings abroad US federal district courts have the power to order discovery for use in a foreign legal proceeding.59 The district court must find that the party from whom discovery is sought can be found in the district where the application is made; the discovery will be used in a proceeding before a foreign or international tribunal; and the party applying for discovery is an interested person in the foreign proceeding.60 A person is 'found' wherever he or she maintains a residence, even if only temporary or part-time; or wherever he or she is personally served with the discovery requests.
+Entities are 'found' wherever they maintain corporate headquarters or conduct continuous activities.61 Proceedings 'before a foreign or international tribunal' include proceedings in foreign courts, as well as administrative proceedings and government investigations.62 The proceeding must be within reasonable contemplation but is not required to be 'pending' or 'imminent'.63 There is some dispute whether a private foreign arbitration qualifies as a proceeding for which discovery may be ordered.
+Recently, it was settled that Section 1782 authorises discovery for use in a foreign criminal investigation conducted by a foreign investigating magistrate.64 The discovery was requested for use in a Swiss criminal investigation, which the court found to be 'exactly the type of proceeding' that Section 1782 was intended to reach.65 The final requirement of an 'interested person' is a term of art that includes litigants, investigating magistrates, administrative and arbitral tribunals, quasi-judicial agencies, as well as conventional civil, commercial, criminal and administrative courts.66 Discovery under Section 1782 includes both deposition testimony and document production.67 It may be obtained by first filing an application and supporting memorandum and affidavit with the federal district court (or courts) where the subjects of the discovery are located.
+If the application is granted, the applicant may serve requests for documents and depositions.
+A federal district court may allow broad discovery, and the fact that such 57 Restatement (Second) of the Law of Conflicts, Section 148.
+58 AroChem Int'l Inc v.
+Buirkle, 968 F.2d 266, 270 (2d Cir 1992). ^{59 28} USC Section 1782.

-55 See Intel Corp. v.
+60 See Intel Corp. v.
 Advanced Micro Devices, 542 US 241, 248-49 (2003).
-56 See In re Edelman, 295 F.3d 171, 179 (2d Cir.
-2002); In re Godfrey, 526 F. Supp.
-2d 417, 422 (S.D.N.Y.
-2007).
-57 Intel Corp v.
+61 See In re Edelman, 295 F3d 171, 179 (2d Cir 2002); In re Godfrey, 526 F Supp 2d 417, 422 (SDNY 2007).
+62 Intel Corp v.
 Advanced Micro Devices Inc, 542 US 241, 258 (2004).
-58 Intel Corp, 542 US at 259.
+63 Intel Corp, 542 US at 259.

-59 In re Application for an Order Pursuant to 28 U.S.C. § 1782 to Conduct Discovery for Use in Foreign Proceedings, 773 F.3d 456 (2d Cir.
-2014).
-60 Id. at 461.
+64 In re Application for an Order Pursuant to 28 USC § 1782 to Conduct Discovery for Use in Foreign Proceedings, 773 F3d 456 (2d Cir 2014).
+65 Id. at 461.